 The pilot was gripping, and fully satisfied my need for an emotional apocalyptic story.
 If you had asked, I would have said that this show was going to be the next big thing; six seasons and a movie!
 I never would have guessed that I’d be right… and that I’d completely lose interest at the same time.

-After two seasons of droll characters, minimal levels of zombie-fueled intensity, and a story that seemed to lack direction… I gave up on my favorite TV show.
+After Eight seasons of droll characters, minimal levels of zombie-fueled intensity, and a story that seemed to lack direction… I gave up on my favorite TV show.
 It was about a full year before I returned to Kirkman’s universe in the most unlikely of mediums: Telltale’s The Walking Dead, a videogame.

 For those unfamiliar, Telltale Games is an independent digital publisher that specializes in interactive stories.
 Calling these products “video games”, however, is a bit misleading.
 Each of Telltale’s franchises sell their chapters as “Seasons” which are each divided into five “Episodes” released a few weeks apart.
 I usually describe a Telltale game as an “interactive television series” instead of a game.
 The finale episode of Telltale’s second season of TWD, titled: “No Going Back”, was released only a few weeks ago, and it made me weep like a preteen (GIRL) at a Justin Bieber concert… only in a sad way.
 A sadder way.
 I was sad.
 It’s sad.